Human-Computer Interaction Program

 This course is for HCII students who wish to have an internship experience as part of their curriculum.
 Students are required to write a one-page summary statement prior to registration that explains how their internship connects with their HCI curriculum, specifically on how it uses material they have learned as well as prepares them for future courses.
 Near the end of the internship, students will be required to submit a reflection paper that describes the work they did in more detail, including lessons learned about the work experience and how they utilized their HCI education to work effectively.
 International students should consult with the Office of International Education for appropriate paperwork and additional requirements before registration.
 Units earned count toward the total required units necessary for degree completion; students should speak with an academic advisor for details.
 This course may be taken at most 3 times for a total of 9 units maximum.
 Students normally register for this course for use during the summer semester.

-This course is only for freshman SCS students that are interested in learning more about HCI.
+This course is for first-year students who are interested in learning more about HCI, especially first-year SCS students considering the primary HCI major.

 Should autonomous robots make life and death decisions on their own?
 Should we allow them to select a target and launch weapons?
 To diagnose injuries and perform surgery when human doctors are not around?
 Who should be permitted to observe you, find out who your friends are, what you do and say with them, what you buy, and where you go?
 Do social media and personalized search restrict our intellectual horizons?
 Do we live in polarizing information bubbles, just hearing echoes of what we already know and believe?
 As computing technology becomes ever more pervasive and sophisticated, we are presented with an escalating barrage of decisions about who, how, when, and for what purposes technology should be used.
 This course will provide an intellectual framework for discussing these pressing issues of our time, as we shape the technologies that in turn shape us.
 We will seek insight through reading, discussion, guest lectures, and debates.
 Students will also undertake an analysis of a relevant issue of their choice, developing their own position, and acquiring the research skills needed to lend depth to their thinking.
 The course will enhance students' ability to think clearly about contentious technology choices, formulate smart positions, and support their views with winning arguments.